Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 - The Bearcats are 4-5 ATS when favored by 10.5 points or more this season.

-- Cincinnati's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Cincinnati's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).

-- When Cincinnati puts up more than 19.8 points, it is 7-5 against the spread and 12-0 overall.
+- Cincinnati is 7-5 against the spread and 12-0 overall in games when it scores more than 19.8 points.

-- When Cincinnati totals more than 290.3 yards, the team is 7-4 against the spread and 11-0 overall.
+- Cincinnati is 7-4 against the spread and 11-0 overall when the team picks up over 290.3 yards.

 - The Bearcats have turned the ball over 19 times this season, three fewer than the Cougars have forced (22).